 The world’s definition of paradise.

 The largest and most lively of The Islands of Tahiti, known simply as Tahiti, lives at the pace of Tahitian culture, music and dance.
-Attend an enchanting Tahitian dance show called ‘ori Tahiti, or visit a contemporary art exhibition, an unusual play, a traditional or modern concert.
+Attend an enchanting Tahitian dance show called ‘ori Tahiti, or visit a contemporary art exhibition, an unusual play, or a traditional or modern concert in Papeete.
 Tahiti – and especially Papeete, Tahiti – provide the opportunity to discover artistic expression of all kinds.

 Tahiti is also famous for its hospitality and sweet, relaxed atmosphere where everyone is welcome.
 The first thing visitors will notice is that the spontaneous and sincere friendliness of Tahitians is hard to match.
-Here, people smile all the time and often take the time to share a piece of advice, information or a story.
-Visitors will instantly feel comfortable living at the pace of island life.
+Here, people smile all the time and often take the time to share a piece of advice, information, a map of Tahiti, or a story.
+Visitors will instantly feel comfortable living at the pace of Tahiti island life.

-As you travel throughout the islands, the island of Tahiti slowly unveils its beauty.
+As you travel throughout the islands of French Polynesia, the island of Tahiti slowly unveils its beauty.
 It can be explored in many different ways: black sand beaches on the East coast, white sand beaches on the West coast, diving, beginner’s and legendary surf spots, mountainous peaks within desert lush valleys, at a luxurious Tahiti resort, or the historic site of Papeete’s colorful market and, oh, so much more.